General context, key principles and hot topics

 75 Does your country regulate ESG matters?

-Although the Biden Administration is widely expected to encourage the regulation of US businesses regarding ESG issues, the United States does not currently regulate these matters beyond imposing a general duty on US public companies to disclose ESG matters that are material to their businesses.
+The United States does not currently regulate these matters beyond imposing a general duty on US public companies to disclose ESG matters that are material to their businesses.
+However, it is expected that this will be addressed in the near future.

 76 Do you expect to see any key regulatory or legislative changes emerge in the next year or so designed to address ESG matters?